alphagov/government-service-design-manual/service-manual/making-software/deployment.md

 to fix things, then back-port the change you made in production (or "hotfix") to your development environment and push it through the normal deployment process once the crisis is over.
-Should this be the case, then **your cycle time is too long**.
+Should this be the case, then your cycle time is too long.
 In the ensuing post-mortem analysis of what went wrong, you should ask questions about why the deployment pipeline was not streamlined enough to accommodate a rapid deployment of a fix to production.